Sampling, Diffusions, and Stochastic Localization: Literature overview

-As already mentioned, the present paper is closely related to \cite{el2022sampling}, whose approach was further developed in \cite{montanari2023posterior}, and aims at exploring the connection between this line of work and parallel developments in the deep learning literature.
+The point of view followed here is closely related to \cite{el2022sampling}, whose approach was further developed in \cite{montanari2023posterior}.
+Our main objective is to show that this approach provides a unifying viewpoint on recent developments in the deep learning literature and allows for some new insights.